NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, electricity, natural gas, fuel oil, propane, wood, coal
+     - electricity, natural gas, fuel oil, propane, wood, coal
      - Type of fuel used by the cooking range/oven.
    * - ``cooking_range_oven_is_induction``
      - false